Camarillo Airport

 Nearby Food

-Featured Bite The tri-tip sandwich and a densely constructed chocolate peanut butter milkshake at Waypoint Cafe.
+Featured Bite Santa Maria-style tri-tip and a chocolate peanut butter milkshake on the patio at Waypoint Cafe.

 Airport data for reference only and may be outdated.